In this chapter:

 Meningococcal disease covers a spectrum, from persistent fever with or without rash and arthritis to rapidly progressive purpuric rash and shock.
 Meningitis can occur with and without signs of sepsis.
 In fulminant cases, coma and death can occur within a few hours despite appropriate treatment.

-Because of the potential for rapid progression, antibiotics should be administered (Table 13.2) as soon as possible before hospital admission.
+Because of the potential for rapid progression, antibiotics should be administered (Table 13.2) as soon as possible, even before hospital admission.
 Antibiotics given prior to transfer should be clearly noted on information accompanying the patient to hospital.

 - Patients allergic to penicillin who do not have a documented history of anaphylaxis to penicillin can be given ceftriaxone.